mantisbt-plugins/Releases/README.md

 Install the plugin using the default installation procedure for a MantisBT plugin in `Manage -> Plugins`.

 For Apache configuration, see the example Location directive found in api/apache2-site-config

+## Issues and Feature Requests

+Issues for my plugins will probably at some point be hosted by my [MantisBT](https://app1.spmeesseman.com/projects/set_project.php?project=Releases&make_default=no&ref=bug_report_page.php) site.
+Until that is up and running and configured correctly, please use [GitHub Issues](https://github.com/mantisbt-plugins/Releases/issues) to report any problems or requests.

 ## Screenshots